CyVerse-learning-materials/learning-materials-home/docs/ds/metadata.md

 The Data Store supports a variety of solutions that allow you to associate your raw data with metadata.
-Metadata is of critical importance to a quality research (see this article on ), yet it is often given less consideration until the time of publication and sharing.
+Metadata is of critical importance to a quality research (see this article on [FAIR Principles](https://www.nature.com/articles/sdata201618)), yet it is often given less consideration until the time of publication and sharing.
 Here are a few metadata features that you can adopt and be aware of at the outset, see more of CyVerse's capabilities on the page.